gkakkireni3299/MS3/README.md

 Run the MS3 Contact Management API via on CloudHub

 This API has been deployed to the cloud via CloudHub.
-To use the live version of this API, pleae access the API console at http://ms3contactsapi.us-e2.cloudhub.io/console/
+To use the live version of this API, pleae access the API console at http://gkms3contacts.us-e2.cloudhub.io
-Documentation
+Note: This API right now deployed on trail version, it will not retain more than 30 days.

 The following documents associated with this project are available at the root level of this repository.